 Chances are, you might already have some of these herbs and spices in your kitchen!
 I like to keep them stocked for easy access whenever I need them.

-- I use smoked paprika that’s sweet and not hot.
+I use smoked paprika, which is sweet and not hot.
 If using hot, do use less, or the country-style rib rub might be too spicy.

 How to make a dry rub for country-style pork ribs?